mathspp/mathspp/plugins/page-toc/README.md

 ### Anchor Shortcode

 Page TOC now includes a `anchor` shortcode that allows you to manually add linkable fragments in your content.
 The shortcode will automatically generate the link if no options are provided.
-Alternatively you can use the bbode syntax of `anchor="some-custom-id"` or you can explicity set it.
+Alternatively you can use the BBCode syntax of `anchor="some-custom-id"` or you can explicity set it.
 You can also set a `prefix` and let the shortcode autogenerate the rest.

 For example: